zimfw/zimfw.sh/docs/modules.md

 | [homebrew](https://github.com/zimfw/homebrew) | Adds aliases for Homebrew.                   |
 | [pacman](https://github.com/zimfw/pacman)     | Adds aliases for the pacman package manager. |

-Community Modules
+Community modules
 -----------------

-These are modules provided by users of the community
+These are modules provided by users of the community.

 | Name                                                            | Description                                                                              |
 | --------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |